 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-Because of its versatility and health benefits, coconut oil is quickly becoming one of the most popular cooking oils out there.
+Due to its versatility and rich flavor, coconut oil is quickly becoming one of the most popular cooking oils out there.
 But not all coconut oils are created equally.
 In addition to their taste, they differ in the way they’re made.
+Virgin or extra virgin coconut oil can be produced by expeller pressing or cold pressing.
+These two types do result in a lower smoke point of 350 degrees Fahrenheit.
+For anyone needing something with a higher smoke point, you'll want to choose a refined coconut oil.

 Here are all of the best-tasting coconut oils that make the cut.

-Best Overall: Thrive Market Organic Virgin Coconut Oil, Value Size
+Best Overall: Thrive Market Organic Virgin Coconut Oil

 It’s hard to find coconut oil that can top Thrive Market’s product.
 It’s organic, cold-pressed, unrefined, virgin, and, like all Thrive Market goods, priced considerably fairer than many other coconut oils of the same quality.